Sonja Grace: Earth Medicine & Animal Magic

-This excerpt from Dancing with Raven and Bear: A Book of Earth Medicine and Animal Magic includes one of the original stories created by Sonja Grace.
+This new book, Dancing with Raven and Bear: A Book of Earth Medicine and Animal Magic by Sonja Grace © 2018 Findhorn Press, includes original stories created by Sonja Grace.
 It is a cautionary tale about the use and abuse of power.
 Sonja explains the symbolic meaning of Raven in both Nordic and Native American tradition.
-Sonja’s ancestral background is a fascinating blend of Native American Choctaw and Cherokee descent and Norwegian.
+Sonja is a blend of Native American Choctaw and Cherokee descent and Norwegian.
 She has been adopted on the Hopi Reservation, where she is considered a medicine woman.

 Sonja is the award-winning author of Spirit Traveler, Become an Earth Angel, and Dancing with Raven and Bear.
 She has appeared multiple times with George Noory on Beyond Belief and Coast to Coast AM.
-Sonja is featured on Great Minds and Ancient Civilizations on GAIA TV.
-She lives in Arizona with her husband. https://sonjagrace.com
+She is featured on Great Minds and Ancient Civilizations on GAIA TV.
+She lives in Arizona with her husband. www.sonjagrace.com This book excerpt is printed with permission from of the publisher Inner Traditions International. www.InnerTraditions.com.

 There was a woman who loved to dance.
 She would dance so hard she would try to defy gravity and float up into the air laughing and talking with Raven.
 She told Raven she had wanted to be a bird her whole life.
 She danced and danced making movements like she was trying to grow wings and fly.
 One day she had an idea to ask Raven for help.
 Raven agreed and gave her some magic.
 Then, she started growing wings and sprouting feathers, and in one big whoosh, she was flying!
 Together the woman and Raven danced together in the sky.
 Raven was delighted he had a friend, but she didn’t have an understanding or the navigation to manage the wings of a bird.
 Suddenly, she came crashing to the ground unable to move, both of her wings broken.
 She was devastated.
 She had failed at her one chance to be a bird and fly.
 Raven came to her and told her that next time she must learn how to navigate before she asked for such power and magic.
 He said that she must understand the gravity and importance of carrying this kind of medicine.